CatalinCatta/PowerPong/README.md

 ### About the Project:

-- The purpose of this project is to create a modern version of the classic Pong game, adding power-ups and debuffs to make the gameplay more dynamic and challenging.
-With customizable graphics and sound effects, this game aims to provide a fun and engaging experience for players of all ages and skill levels.

-- This project aims to recreate the retro arcade game Pong using modern web technologies, such as JavaScript, HTML, and CSS.
-By incorporating power-ups and debuffs, the game becomes more than just a simple back-and-forth between two paddles and a ball, keeping players on their toes and providing a fresh take on a classic game.
+- This project seeks to bring the classic Pong game to modern audiences using cutting-edge web technologies like JavaScript, HTML, and CSS.

+- To enhance the gameplay, the project will incorporate various power-ups and debuffs to add an extra layer of excitement and challenge to the game.
+Debuffs such as ball speed up and paddle smaller will increase the difficulty level, while power-ups such as ball size up and paddle larger will make the game easier to play.
+These power-ups and debuffs will be randomly generated throughout the game to keep the player on their toes and ensure a fresh experience with each playthrough.

+- With its mix of classic gameplay and modern twists, this project will appeal to both retro gaming enthusiasts and casual gamers alike.
+By using JavaScript, HTML, and CSS, this project will deliver a seamless and intuitive gaming experience on any modern web browser.

 ### Used technologies:
 1. [JavaScript](https://en.wikipedia.org/wiki/JavaScript)